 It is the responsibility of the new component's parent to obtain those sessions.
-The initial situation of the parent is depicted in Figure 16.
-The parent's memory budget is represented by the parent's RAM (Section 3.4.3) session.
-The parent's virtual address space is represented by the region map contained in the parent's PD session (Section 3.4.5).
+The initial situation of the parent is depicted in Figure 15.
+The parent's memory budget is represented by the parent's RAM (Section 3.4.2) session.
+The parent's virtual address space is represented by the parent's RM session (Section 3.4.5).
 Both sessions were originally created at the parent's construction time.
-Along with the parent's CPU session, those sessions form the parent's so-called environment.
-The address space is populated with the parent's code (shown as red), the so-called stack area that hosts the stacks (shown as blue), and presumably several RAM dataspaces for the heap, the DATA segment, and the BSS segment.
+Along with the parent's CPU session and PD session, those sessions form the parent's so-called environment.
+The parent's RM session is populated with the parent's code (shown as red), the so-called thread-context area that hosts the stacks (shown as blue), and presumably several RAM dataspaces for the heap, the DATA segment, and the BSS segment.
 Those are shown as yellow.